giantswarm/rfc/cluster-app-values-schema/README.md

 - Write descriptions between 50 and 200 characters long.
 - Use simple language.
 - Use no formatting syntax, nor hyperlinks.
-- Use no line brakes.
+- Use no line breaks.
 - Use sentence case and punctuation.

 ### R6: Properties should provide examples {#r6}